Aftermath: 34 - Until Our City Be Afire (2017)

 Mako nods, looking anxious.
 “Thank you for your explanation.”

 Newt’s not positive that Mako’s English is solid enough to have followed that whole list.
-He’s also not sure that Lightcap clearly communicated the central take-home message Mako.
+He’s also not sure Lightcap clearly communicated the central take-home message to Mako.
 Because there is one.

-“Just to be clear, Maks,” Newt says, “what Dr. Lightcap means is don’t say the word ‘bitch’ in front of the Marshal.”
+“Just to be clear, Maks,” Newt says, “what Dr. Lightcap means is don’t say ‘bitch’ in front of the Marshal.”

 Mako nods.